kamilprz/blog/_posts/2025-04-12-Artificial-Intelligence-and-its-Consequences.md

 ### The Transformer Goes Boom

-Despite what the name of this section might suggest, this section does not discuss the movie franchise directed by Michael Bay.
-Instead the focus will be on the transformer model architecture, and it's significance in the context of today's AI models.
-Before we get to transformers though, we first need to talk about LLMs.
+Despite what the title of this section might suggest, it will not discuss the movie franchise directed by Michael Bay.
+Instead the focus will be on the transformer model architecture, and its significance in the context of today's AI models.

-Large Language Models (LLMs) are a type of machine learning model designed for natural language processing tasks - i.e. they can "understand" and generate human language via deep neural networks.
+Large Language Models (LLMs) are a type of Machine Learning model designed for natural language processing tasks - i.e. they can "understand" and generate human language via Neural Networks.
 The "Large" in LLM comes from the amount of training data which is used to provide its foundational capabilities, as well as the amount of parameters used - which is often used to describe the size of the model.
 Essentially, the larger the model, the more information it can learn during training, which in turn makes its predictions more accurate.
 This is also part of why it is so expensive to train good models - larger models mean more data, which means more storage and compute, which means higher cost.

 The idea of a model which can understand natural language and interact with a human has been around for decades - as noted above with ELIZA, Jabberwacky and many others which came along the way.
-However, there has been a recent revolution in the space with the arrival of the transformer architecture in 2017, introduced in the paper - [Attention Is All You Need][transformer-paper], by Ashish Vaswani et al.
+However, there has been a recent revolution in the space with the arrival of the transformer architecture in 2017, introduced in the paper - Attention Is All You Need, by Ashish Vaswani et al. [3]

-The transformer model is a type of neural network architecture based on *attention* - hence the title of the paper.
-This in essence allows the model to determine and focus on what is most important about a specific sequence of data.
-For example, it could understand words within a context or assess a words significance within a sentence.
-Transformers do not process words sequentially one at a time, but instead, process the entire input all at once.
+The transformer model is a type of Neural Network architecture based on *attention* (hence the title of the paper).
+This concept allows the model to determine and focus on what is most important about a specific sequence of data.
+For example, it could understand words within a specific context or assess the significance of a word within a sentence.
+Transformers do not process words sequentially one at a time, but instead process the entire input all at once.

-One of the first majorly successful applications of transformers was BERT - Bidirectional Encoder Representations from Transformers - introduced by Google in 2019 - which could predict or classify input text.
+One of the first majorly successful applications of transformers was BERT - Bidirectional Encoder Representations from Transformers - introduced by Google in 2019 [4] - which could predict or classify input text.
 The model quickly became ubiquitous, and is still used today as the basis of Google search.
 Despite its fame though, BERT was soon overtaken in popularity by OpenAI's GPT models.

 GPT stands for Generative Pre-trained Transformer, which can be broken down as follows:

-- Generative Pre-training is the ability to train language models with unlabeled data and apply those patterns to new inputs.
+- Generative Pre-training is the ability to train language models with unlabelled data and apply those patterns to new inputs.
 GPTs _generate_ new data by applying the patterns and structure of their _pretraining_ data to user inputs.
 - Transformer models are a type of neural network specialised in Natural Language Processing.
 They can process the entire input sequence in parallel and identify the importance of words.

 With the release of ChatGPT in 2022, the general public was introduced into a new era of Generative AI, which has taken the world by storm.
 AI has never been so mainstream and accessible before.
 This begs the question - are we ready for it?